syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

-The **AutoFormat** Class can be used to customize the styles or theme applied to the exported grid.
-With the autoFormat class, the user may provide required color to the grid content, altrow background or border color.
+The **AutoFormat** Class can be used to customize the styles or themes applied to the exported grid.
+With the autoFormat class, you can provide required color to the grid content, altrow background or border color.

-The customized theme will be applied to the grid only when the selected theme is either “none” or ExportTheme.None.
+The customized theme is applied to the grid, only when the selected theme is either “none” or ExportTheme.None.

-The various properties available under the autoFormat class are listed in the below table.
+The various properties available under the autoFormat class are listed in the following table.

 <table>
 <tr>